 Feb 16, 2017 at 7:08 pm

-This seminar has been specially designed to teach and encourage audio producers and creative writers to reimagine the world around them, foster their creativity and sharpen their writing skills.
-To produce a successful audio program many skills are required, from research and journalism to sound storytelling to app designing, in addition to a considerable dose of observation, creativity and writing.
+This seminar has been specially designed to teach and encourage audio producers and creative writers to reimagine the city, foster their creativity and sharpen their writing skills.
+To produce a successful site-specific audio program many skills are required, from research and journalism to sound storytelling to app designing, in addition to a considerable dose of observation, creativity and writing.

-Over the course of three days, 10 to 14 participants will learn from a team of seasoned guest speakers and practitioners — radio auteurs, theater artists, writers, entrepreneurs, documentarists.
+Over the course of three days, 10 to 14 participants will learn from a team of seasoned guest speakers and practitioners — radio auteurs & producers, performance artists, writers, entrepreneurs, documentarists.
 The seminar will explore site-specific storytelling, sound design, audience engagement, instruction-based practice and more.
-Workshops, discussions, exercises, walks in the city (Field trips on Friday and Saturday) and a work-in-progress critique will help put this new knowledge into practice.
+Workshops, discussions, exercises, walks in the city (field trips) and a work-in-progress critiques will help put this new knowledge into practice.

 Pejk Malinovski, radio producer and poet, will lead the seminar as main instructor.

 When: Friday, April 22th. – Sunday, 24th – 10am-5pm

 Where: UnionDocs, 322 Union Avenue, Brooklyn, NY 11211